Official websites use .gov

 Travel Outside the United States

-If DHS provides travel authorization as a benefit of DED for your country, you must file for advance parole if you wish to travel.
+If DHS provides travel authorization as a benefit of your DED, you must file for advance parole if you wish to travel.
 Advance parole gives you permission to leave the United States and return during a specified period.
 To request advance parole, you must file Form I-131, Application for Travel Document.

 If you leave the United States without first receiving advance parole, you may no longer be eligible for DED and may not be permitted to reenter the United States.